NicolasBernaerts/tasmota/intercom/README.md

-Tasmota firmware modified to control building gate
+Tasmota firmware to control your flat intercom
 =============

-This evolution of Tasmota firmware has been enhanced to remotely control a building gate opening thru the flat intercom.
+This evolution of Tasmota firmware provide a simple way to control your building entrance door directly from your smartphone.

+It connects directly to your 2 wires private intercom and is totally non intrusive for the common infrastructure.